 Our priority is the health and safety of our parish community.
 The ticketing process ensures the following:

 1) We are able to maintain social distancing.

 2) We are able to notify attendees about potential COVID-19 exposure.

 - Give your fellow Christians an opportunity to access a liturgy by reserving tickets mindfully.

-- If you are able to secure a ticket for a public liturgy, you are encouraged to delay your attempt at securing a ticket at the next public liturgy until the last hour of the ticketing window.
+- If you are able to secure a ticket for a in-person liturgy, you are encouraged to delay your attempt at securing a ticket at the next in-person liturgy until the last hour of the ticketing window.

 - Help those who are not tech-savvy by offering to help them reserve a ticket.

-- Only individuals/households/groups who secure a ticket through the online ticketing system will be granted admittance to the Chapel for a given public liturgy.
+- Only individuals/households/groups who secure a ticket through the online ticketing system will be granted admittance to the Chapel for a given in-person liturgy.

-- Each public liturgy will have a ticket access window during which tickets can be secured.
+- Each in-person liturgy has a ticket access window during which tickets can be secured.
 For Sunday Eucharist, the window is 12noon on Wednesday until 12noon on Saturday.

-- Maximum capacity in the Chapel is 30 individuals.
-Once that limit is reached, tickets will no longer be available.
+- Once the maximum capacity is reached, tickets will no longer be available.

 - If the ticket access window expires before maximum capacity is reached, the number of reserved seats will be locked in.
 That is, ticket access will not be extended even if there is space available.